 Use this demonstration and class practical to investigate the properties of hydrogen chloride, including its solubility in water

-For this session, students begin by observing a demonstration in which the teacher prepares hydrogen chloride gas and uses a fountain experiment to illustrate its solubility in water, forming hydrochloric acid.
-Students may then investigate some of the properties of hydrochloric acid for themselves, including its reactions with sodium hydroxide, magnesium and marble chips.
+Learners will observe a demonstration where you prepare hydrogen chloride gas and use a fountain experiment to illustrate its solubility in water, forming hydrochloric acid.
+(LO1) Learners will then investigate some of the properties of hydrochloric acid, either as a class practical or further teacher demonstration, including conductivity and its reactions with sodium hydroxide, magnesium and marble chips (LO2).
+Completion of the follow-up questions on the learner worksheet, will allow learners to succeed in LO3 and LO4.

 Equipment